 Dr Michael Lück

 Michael is a professor in the School of Hospitality and Tourism at Auckland University of Technology, New Zealand.
 He has worked in Germany, Belize, Canada, and Scotland, and is founding co-chair of the International Coastal & Marine Tourism Society (ICMTS).
 Michael has more than 10 years’ work experience in the tourism industry and his research interests include (marine) wildlife tourism, the cruise industry, ecotourism, interpretation and education on wildlife tours, the impacts of tourism, and aviation.
-He has published in a number of international journals, is founding editor-in-chief of the academic journal Tourism in Marine Environments, Associate Editor of the Journal of Ecotourism and editorial board member of Marine Policy.
-Michael has edited or co-edited ten volumes on ecotourism, marine (wildlife) tourism, polar tourism, events, and low cost airlines, as well as the Encyclopedia of Tourism and Recreation in Marine Environments (CABI), and co-authored the introductory text Tourism (CABI).
+He has published in a number of international journals, is founding editor of the academic journal Tourism in Marine Environments, Associate Editor of the Journal of Ecotourism and editorial board member of Marine Policy.
+Michael has edited or co-edited eleven volumes on ecotourism, marine (wildlife) tourism, polar tourism, events, and low cost airlines, as well as the Encyclopedia of Tourism and Recreation in Marine Environments (CABI), and co-authored the introductory text Tourism (2nd ed., CABI).

 Dr Brooke A. Porter